 Keep in mind that you may lose your appetite when you have migraine headaches, so that could cause you to lose weight.

-On the other hand, it’s common for people with migraine to gain weight or have obesity.
-And obesity may lead to an increase in the number or severity of migraine headaches, according to a study.
+On the other hand, there is a connection between weight and migraine episodes.
+Obesity may lead to an increase in the number or severity of migraine headaches, according to a

 If you have concerns about losing or gaining weight during your Aimovig treatment, talk with your doctor.